frappe/erpnext_documentation/user/manual/en/manufacturing/manufacturing-settings.md

 This Warehouse will be auto-updated in the 'Target Warehouse' field of Work Order.

 ### Allow Multiple Material Consumption
 If ticked, multiple materials can be used for a single Work Order.
+This is useful if one or more time consuming products are being manufactured.
+For example a single product takes a month to manufacture and the raw materials are consumed daily.
+In a regular scenario, this won't be feasible with stock entries.
+Enabling this option will allow you to create stock entries for material consumption without having to create an entry to backflush.
+End result is that you can see the stock being consumed in the Warehouses and can update the final manufacure entry at a later stage.

 ### Update BOM Cost Automatically
 If ticked, the BOM cost will be automatically updated based on Valuation Rate / Price List Rate / last purchase rate of raw materials.